Adding Website Images & Image SEO

 I use the following sizes for this website as recommended by my theme.

-- Landscape (Hero Image) 1920px width x 1280px height.
+• Landscape (Hero Image) 1920px width x 1280px height.

-- For portrait, I use a minimum of 1000px width and my preference is 1500 height.
+• For portrait, I use a minimum of 1000px width and prefer 1500 height.

-- WooCommerce Product Image 600px Square.
+• WooCommerce Product Image 600px Square.

-- Favicon 512px x 512px
+• Favicon 512px x 512px

-If you would like to know the theme, plugins and hosting I used to build this website check out my tools and resources page
+If you would like to know the theme, plugins and hosting I used to build this website, check out my tools and resources page

 2. Rename